ChannelFinder/pvinfo/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

+## Site specific settings

+- Update src/theme.js with the colors and fonts you want
+- Place your own logos in src/assets
+- Edit .env or create .env.local with your site specific settings

 ## Building Production Bundle